mattstreet16/Final-Project/README.md

 ### ML model: (Draft)
 For this model, we are testing the results of home teams.
 Note that this is a multiclass issue because the results can be win loss or draw.
-Firstly we have to explore and prepare the data
+Firstly we have to explore and prepare the data.

 #### Data exploration and feature selection